Home

 Add favorite

-The legal warranty applies to almost all goods, including any tangible movable object, goods with digital elements (e.g., mobile phones), as well as water, gas, or electricity, when sold in a specific volume or quantity.
+The legal guarantee applies to almost all goods, this includes any tangible movable object, goods with digital elements (e.g., mobile phones), as well as water, gas, or electricity, when sold in a limited volume or quantity.

-The legal warranty period is 2 years, regardless of whether you purchase products online, in a store, or by mail order.
+The legal guarantee period is 2 years, regardless if you purchase products online, in a store, or by mail order.

-For goods with digital elements (smartwatches, smartphones, and smart appliances) the legal warranty may be five years if the goods have an average usage period of more than five years, and the contract provides for the continuous supply of digital content or digital services (for example, periodic system updates or software included in the sales contract).
-If the continuous supply of digital content or digital services is provided for a period longer than five years, then the warranty will be valid for that period.
+For goods with digital elements (smart watches, phones, and smart home appliances) the legal guarantee can be five years, if the goods have an average usage period longer than five years, and the contract provides for the continuous supply of digital content or digital services (for example, periodic system updates or software included in the sales contract).
+If the continuous supply of digital content or digital services is for a period longer than five years, then the guarantee will be valid for that period.

-For second-hand products, you can agree with the seller on a warranty period of less than 2 years.
-However, the warranty cannot be less than 1 year.
+For second-hand goods, you can agree with the seller on a warranty period under 2 years.
+However, the guarantee cannot be less than 1 year.

-The commercial warranty represents a commitment assumed by the seller or manufacturer, in addition to the legal warranty, by which they undertake to refund the paid price or to replace, repair or maintain the goods in any way, if they do not correspond to the specifications or any other requirement that is not related to conformity.
+The commercial guarantee represents a commitment undertaken by the seller or the manufacturer, in addition to the legal guarantee, by which they agree to refund the paid price or to replace, repair, or maintain the goods in any way, in case these do not meet specifications or any other requirement not related to compliance

-If the manufacturer offers you a commercial durability warranty for certain goods for a given period of time, they are directly liable to you, for the entire period covered by the durability warranty, for repairing or replacing the goods.
-The manufacturer may offer you more favorable conditions in the commercial durability warranty certificate.
+If the manufacturer offers you a commercial durability guarantee for certain goods for a specific period of time, the manufacturer is directly responsible to you, for the entire period covered by the durability guarantee, for repairing or replacing the goods.
+The manufacturer may offer more favorable conditions in the commercial durability guarantee certificate.

-The commercial warranty must be offered to you in writing or on any durable medium.
-This can be done in the form of the warranty certificate.
+The commercial guarantee must be offered to you in writing or on any durable medium.
+This can be done as a guarantee certificate.

-For durable goods, the warranty certificate is mandatory, even if no commercial warranty is offered.
+For long-term use products, the guarantee certificate is mandatory, even if a commercial guarantee is not offered.

-The commercial warranty certificate is worded in a simple and intelligible language and contains the following elements:
+The commercial guarantee certificate is worded in simple and intelligible language and contains the following elements:

-• a clear statement indicating that the consumer is entitled to corrective measures from the seller, at no cost, in case of non-conformity of the goods and that these corrective measures are not affected by the commercial warranty;
+• a clear statement indicating that the consumer has the right to corrective measures from the seller, free of charge, in case of non-compliance of the goods and that such corrective measures are not affected by the commercial guarantee;

 • the name and address of the guarantor;

-• the procedure that the consumer must follow to make use of the commercial warranty;
+• the procedure the consumer must follow to obtain enforcement of the commercial guarantee;

-• indication of the goods to which the commercial warranty applies;
+• indication of the goods to which the commercial guarantee applies;

-Until proven otherwise, any problem (non-conformity) of the product arising within 1 year from the time of delivery is considered to have existed when the product was delivered to you.
+Until proven otherwise, any problem (non-conformity) of the product, occurring within 1 year from the time of delivery, is considered to have existed when the product was delivered to you.

 Seller's liability

-The seller is liable to you for any lack of conformity existing at the time the goods were delivered.
+The seller is liable to you for any lack of conformity existing at the moment when the goods were delivered.

-In the case of lack of conformity, you have the right to ask the seller to bring the product into conformity by free repair or replacement, price reduction, or contract termination.
-For any of these corrective measures you may opt even when the non-conformity of the goods is found shortly after delivery, without exceeding 30 calendar days.
+In case of non-conformity, you have the right to ask the seller to bring the product into conformity by free repair or replacement, price reduction, or contract termination.
+You can choose any of these corrective measures as well when the non-conformity of the goods is found soon after delivery, without exceeding 30 calendar days.

 Right of withdrawal

-The right of withdrawal from a contract is valid only for contracts concluded at a distance or outside commercial spaces and can be exercised within a period of 14 calendar days, without the need to justify your decision.
+The right of withdrawal from a contract is only valid for contracts concluded at a distance or outside commercial premises and can be exercised within a period of 14 calendar days, without the need to justify the decision.

-In case of exercising the right of withdrawal the trader must reimburse the amounts paid to you without undue delay, but not later than 14 days from the date you informed them of your decision to withdraw from the contract.
+In case the right of withdrawal is exercised the trader must reimburse the sums paid, without undue delay, but no later than 14 days from the date you informed them about the decision to withdraw from the contract.

-There are a few specific exceptions to the right of withdrawal, for example perishable goods, goods that have not been sealed and which cannot be returned for reasons of heating or hygiene, and service contracts after the service has been fully performed, where you have given your prior consent to start the provision immediately and acknowledged that you have lost your right of withdrawal when the service has been fully performed.
+There are some specific exceptions from the right of withdrawal, for example perishable goods, goods that have not been sealed and cannot be returned for heating or hygiene reasons, and service contracts after the service has been fully performed, when you have agreed in advance to start the service immediately and acknowledged that you lose the right of withdrawal when the service is fully completed.

 Procedures for resolving consumer disputes and granting compensation